simatic-ax/standardizer-tutorial-lib/doc/setup.md

 ### Content of apax.yml

-If you're already familiar with `Apax` and the `apax.yml`
+If you're already familiar with `Apax` and the `apax.yml` you can skip this section.

-When you want to develop a library with AX then you need some developer tools.
+If you want to develop a library with AX, you need some developer tools.
 It's called SDK.
 The AX SDK contains some components like:
     - AX Compiler
-    - AxUnit testing framework
+    - AxUnit Testing Framework
-    - Simatic downloader
+    - SIMATIC downloader
     - ...

-For this tutorial just the compiler and the AxUnit Testing framework are interesting.
+For this tutorial just the compiler and the AxUnit Testing Framework are of interest.
 This tutorial uses some further dependencies from GitHub.

 Before we install all required dependencies, lets have a look into the apax.yml.
 The apax.yml is a configuration file for the Apax package manager.
 It contains all relevant information for the workspace.